In this section

 user

-Information on user obtained from the X-Client-Username header of the ICAP request.
+Information about the user obtained from the X-Client-Username header of the ICAP request.

 src

-IP address of a client that sent the request (the address is obtained from the X-Client-IP header of the ICAP request sent by the proxy server), or nil, if the address is unknown.
+IP address of a client who sent the request (the address is contained in the X-Client-IP header of the ICAP request from the proxy server), or nil, if the address is unknown.

 field